 Since both mattress protectors fit mattresses up to 18-inches they were both a little too big for my 10-inch mattress.
-Extra material typically generates more noise, shifting and increases the chances that you’ll feel the protector under your sheets.
+Extra material typically generates more noise, shifting and increases the chances that you’ll feel the protector under the sheets.

 Even from photos, I can see much more material hanging off the sides of my mattress when I reviewed the Luna protector as compared to the SafeRest protector.

-If I had to choose one, I would personally pick the SafeRest mattress protector over the Luna Premium mattress protector.
+I would personally pick the SafeRest mattress protector over the Luna Premium mattress protector.